Skip advert

 Advertisement - Article continues below

 BMW has ditched its traditional dashboard layout for the iX, instead opting for a more minimalist approach.
-A flat floor with no transmission tunnel means there's now just a small, floating centre console between the driver and passenger.
+A flat floor with no transmission tunnel means there's just a small, floating centre console between the driver and passenger.
 The dashboard itself is dominated by a wide display that spans from behind the steering wheel towards the middle of the fascia.
-This is running BMW's iDrive 8 software, with around 20 times the computing power of previous models.
+This is running BMW's latest iDrive software, with around 20 times the computing power of previous models.
 It feels expensive and more futuristic than other current BMWs; premium materials are used, and all the touchpoints are perfectly weighted.

 A tall roof means there's also plenty of space in the front and rear seats for tall adults, making the iX a good choice for families.
 The boot has a fairly high floor, however, so its 500 litres is fine but not class-leading.
 There's also no frunk, like you'll find in the Tesla Model X or Ford Mustang Mach-E, but the iX can tow an impressive amount for an electric car.